 Raclette is also a popular food that you can find in Switzerland.
 You will see locals love to enjoy raclette especially in family and friends meet-ups.
 Raclette is cheese melted that you can eat with bread, meat and vegetables.
 You cook in the middle of the table in a small pan!

 26. Try Fondue

 Fondue is another popular dish to try in Switzerland.
 Fondue is Swiss melted cheese served in a pot heated and eaten you eat with bread using forks.
-It can be also make with chocolate.
-Price per person can be around 15-20 CHF in restaurants.
+It can be also made with chocolate.
+The price per person can be around 15-20 CHF in restaurants.

 27. Nightlife in Switzerland

 Nightlife in Switzerland isn’t cheap but you will find affordable places for a drink in Interlaken where most of the backpackers visit.
-In the cities there are clubs where you can have a drink after dinner, Prices for a beer can go for 5-7 CHF and for cocktails 10-12 CHF with live music.
+In the cities, there are clubs where you can have a drink after dinner, Prices for a beer can go from 5-7 CHF and for cocktails 10-12 CHF with live music.